Tour de France: Emanuel Buchmann keeps impressing | DW | 21.07.2019

 "Pinot was just too strong today," said Buchmann, who continues to humbly state that his goal is a top-ten finish.
 Is there anything that can unsettle the German?
 "A stage win maybe, or perhaps something bigger."

 After one rest day, the riders return to the bike on Tuesday and will be faced with the Alps.
-As the riders will have to do, the temperatures will also rise by perhaps even 10 degrees.
+It's not only the riders who will be rising either, as temperatures are expected to soar, perhaps by even 10 degrees.
 At that point, physical condition will play an even greater role - which will be music to Buchmann's ears.

 French riders are thriving in the picturesque Pyrenees mountains.
 Thibaut Pinot has dragged himself back into contention after a major setback, while overall leader Julian Alaphilippe powers on.
 (20.07.2019)